In recent years, medical tourism in Europe has experienced exponential growth.

 ➢ Your bank account statements for the last 3-6 months

 ➢ A sponsorship letter containing your sponsor’s contact details, bank statements, and a copy of their ID or passport

-➢ Your last 6 months of bank account statements + a letter of sponsorship (if someone will partially support your medical and trip expenses)
+➢ Your last 3-6 months of bank account statements + a letter of sponsorship (if someone is partially supporting your medical and trip expenses)